Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 There are two causes that lead to the generation of “dampness”.
 The first cause is deficiency of Spleen Qi.

-The Spleen is responsible for the transformation and transportation of food essences but together with the Lung and the Kidney the Spleen also governs the body's water metabolism.
+In traditional Chinese medicine the Spleen together with the Lung and the Kidney governs the body's water metabolism.
 It is in charge of the separation, transportation, and movement of fluids.
-If the energy of the Spleen is deficient it cannot sufficiently transport fluids.
-Eventually this will lead to fluid retention, called “internal dampness”.
-"Internal dampness" most commonly manifests in the three organs in charge of the water metabolism - the Spleen, the Lung, and the Kidney (in Chinese medicine the latter governs both the urinary and the reproductive system).
+If the Qi of the Spleen is deficient it cannot sufficiently transport fluids.
+Eventually this will lead to accumulation of “internal dampness”.

 The other cause for generation of "dampness in the Spleen" is living in a damp environment.